jacoblnd/DeckLab/README.md

 2. No 2 PT symbols map to the same set of swaps.
 3. Each set of swaps always includes a change to the top card.

-Encipherment involves an initial deck state and reading PT symbols in order:
+Encipherment involves an initial deck state and reading PT symbols in order.

 The initial deck state is always the ordered deck A-Z.

+Then:
 1. Read the next PT symbol.
-2. Transforming the current deck state according to the swaps associated with that PT symbol.
+2. Transform the current deck state according to the swaps associated with that PT symbol.
-3. Reading the top card of the deck as the new CT symbol.
+3. Read the top card of the deck which is the new CT symbol.

 ## Future Feature Thoughts